json-schema-form/angular-schema-form-add-ons/documentation/extending.md

 `schemaFormDecorators` factory service, *do*
 [check the source](https://github.com/Textalk/angular-schema-form/blob/master/src/services/decorators.js#L33).

-This means you have several helper functions and values on scope, most important of this `form`.
+This means you have several helper functions and values on scope, most important of them, `form`.
 The `form` variable contains the merged form definition for that field, i.e. your supplied form object + the defaults from the schema (it also has its part of the schema under *form.schema*).
 This is how you define and use new form field options, whatever is set on the form object is